scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 **Solution Outline**

-* Update the Lambda function code with names of the the S3 bucket and DynamoDB table that you will create for this solution in the next steps:
+* Update the Lambda function with names of the the S3 bucket and DynamoDB table that you will create for this solution in the next steps:
-  * const dbname = 'mbx-getstock';
+  * const dbname = 'your table name';
-  * const dstBucket = 'mbx-getstock';
+  * const dstBucket = 'your s3 bucket name';

 * Log-in to your AWS Account.
 * Create an S3 Bucket.